pivotal-cf/service-backup-release/README.md

     Note that development is carried out on a branch called `master`; this will be checked out by default.

-This repository is the BOSH release, and contains the Go code for the service backup daemon and its dependencies as submodules.
+This repository is the BOSH release, and contains the Go code for the service backup daemon as submodule.

-- **Ensure the submodules are up to date**:

-    ```bash
-    $ cd service-backup-release
-    $ git submodule update --init --recursive
-    ```

 - **Set the `$GOPATH`**